 I think the original version of this salad was all mayo for the dressing, but I like a half mayo, half Greek yogurt mix for mine which is just a tad bit lighter and also has some tang to it.

 A good shot of honey and a big pinch of salt and pepper finish off the dressing.
 Nothing fancy.

 Stir everything together and you’re good to go!

-It’s absolutely great on a bed of greens or you can smash some of the salad between two toasted pieces of bread.
+It’s absolutely great on a bed of greens or lettuce or you can smash some of the salad between two toasted pieces of bread.